manupanu/FoosLadder/README.md

 - **Password Protection**: A simple login page protects access to the app.
 - **Supabase Backend**: All data (players, games) is stored in a Supabase PostgreSQL database, ensuring data persistence and reliability.
 - **TypeScript First**: Developed with TypeScript for improved code quality and maintainability.
+- **Cloudflare Tunnel Integration**: Exposes the local development server to the internet via Cloudflare Tunnel for easy sharing and testing.

 ## Tech Stack